cboettig/labnotebook/_posts/2013-06-06-what-I-look-for-in-software-papers.md

 ---

 I am more and more frequently reviewing 'software papers:' which I define as publications whose primary purpose is to publicize a piece of scientific software and provide a traditional research product with hopes that it will receive citations and recognition from other researchers in grant and job reviews.
-To me this feels very much like hacking the publication recognition system rather than the ideal way to recognize and track the role of software in research communities, but a very pratical one in the current climate.
+To me this feels very much like hacking the publication recognition system rather than the ideal way to recognize and track the role of software in research communities, but a very practical one in the current climate.
 I have written two myself, so I have been on both ends of this issue.

 I don't include "to document" the software as a purpose, since none do so very comprehensively, and besides, documentation belongs in the software, not in a journal.
 "Publicize" usually includes some motivating examples that could convince many readers that the software does something useful for them without too much effort.
 As such, I expect the paper to provide the journal's audience with a clear motivation for why the package is useful, and at least one functioning "wow" example that I can run and understand without difficulty.
 This is a low bar, though still often missed in round 1, that I hope will encourage these kinds of contributions.
 But that is not why I am writing this post.

 I see papers about software packages primarily as invitations to review the software itself, not just the paper.
 I assume most other authors, reviewers and editors on this content share this implicit assumption, but I'd love to hear first hand from anyone else.
-When I review software, there are some pet peeves or faux pas that I see appear again and again, so I thought I'd take a moment to write them out here.
+When I review software, there are some pet peeves or _faux pas_ that I see appear again and again, so I thought I'd take a moment to write them out here.
 (If you end up with a copy-paste of this at some later date, my apologies but I got tired of writing the same thing over and over again.
 And if it's not signed, then someone else also got tired of writing the same thing over and over again.)

-As I am almost always reviewing R packages, the software already meets some very basic standards required by submission to CRAN: dependencies and license stated, built-in documentation, passing some minimal automatic checks, etc.  (See the [CRAN Policies]() and the [Writing R Extensions Manual]() for details).
-This is great, as it clears the first few hurdles of installation, etc without much fuss, but still provides a bar that is by itself unacceptably low for published scientific software.
+As I am almost always reviewing R packages, the software already meets some very basic standards required by submission to CRAN: dependencies and license stated, built-in documentation, passing some minimal automatic checks, etc.  (See the [CRAN Policies](http://cran.r-project.org/web/packages/policies.html) and the [Writing R Extensions Manual](http://cran.r-project.org/doc/manuals/R-exts.html) for details).
+This is great, as it clears the first few hurdles of installation, etc. without much fuss, but still provides a bar that is by itself unacceptably low for published scientific software.
 Here is a list of the things I see that most often frustrate me.
-This isn't intended as a style-guide or a comprehensive list of best practices.
+This isn't intended as a style-guide or a comprehensive list of best practices, just my own pet peeves.
+Critiques and suggestions welcome.

 ## Primary Issues

 ### Automatic tests